Professor of Philosophy, Carnegie Mellon University

 Alex John London

 Professor London was named director of the CEP in July of 2007.
 An elected fellow of the Hastings Center, he has written extensively on problems in bioethics and ethical theory relating to uncertainty, risk, fairness, equality and justice.
 He also works on methodological issues in both theoretical and applied ethics.
-His papers have appeared in Mind, Science, The Lancet, PLoS Medicine, Statistics In Medicine, The Hastings Center Report, and numerous other journals and collections.
+His papers have appeared in Mind, Science, The Philosopher's Imprint, The Lancet, PLoS Medicine, Statistics In Medicine, The Hastings Center Report, and numerous other journals and collections.
 He is co-editor of Ethical Issues in Modern Medicine, one of the most widely used textbooks in medical ethics and recipient of the Elliott Dunlap Smith Award for Distinguished Teaching and Educational Service in the Dietrich College of Humanities and Social Sciences at Carnegie Mellon University.

 Alex John London and Jonathan Kimmelman.
 (2016).
 Accelerated Drug Approval and Health Inequality.
 JAMA Internal Medicine.
 Published online 13 June 2016. doi:10.1001/jamainternmed.2016.2534